As the years have passed, many other books (and movies) kept helping me to see life in a wide, humble, curious and compassionate way.

 "You are like Don Quixote", she is always telling me.

 Well, I suppose I am indeed a dreamer.
 How can I not be, after all, when I grew up surrounded by countless inspiring books?

 I remember when my mom gave me "Robinson Crusoe" to read, I was perhaps 14 years old.
 This was the book that opened my mind to the beauty of diversity and strangeness.
 The seeds for exploration, adventure and discovery were planted in my heart.

 It was there where I woke up to this so far hidden passion of mine: photography.

 ["Let me take the pictures, I am the one who knows how to take good photos!", it's what I used to tell my mom every time we traveled together with my brothers, during our childhood.]

 After almost two years in that gorgeous country, I went back to Brazil a different person.
 I no longer wanted to work as a lawyer; I wanted to see the world and photograph its many different cultures.
 And I was already sure by then that photography could also be a very powerful tool in the process of raising awareness and inspiring/promoting positive change.

 For the remaining of the year I was based in Cartagena de Indias, Colombia, land of Magical Realism and a very rich place in terms of history and cultural influences.

-I am currently in Southern California, USA, exploring the many wonderful natural attractions in the region and intensifying my studies on environmental education.
+I am currently in Southern California, USA, exploring the many wonderful natural attractions in the region, documenting local issues and intensifying my studies on environmental education.